 The Aina Mahal in Bhuj is one of the finest examples of Indo-Saracenic architecture constructed ever in India.
 This dreamy palace is the divine creation of Ramsinh Malam.
 The palace is unique and extraordinary in terms of interiors and architecture.
 Many water bodies and fountains are engulfed in the interiors of the palace, forming a variety of patterns that charms the viewers.
 Spread over two floors, the building features Darbar Hall, a hall of mirrors, and suites belonging to the various members of the royal family.

 The fabulous Aina Mahal is a part of the extravagant Darbargadh Palace of Bhuj.
-Content and the architecture of the palace are associated with the life story of its architect, Ramsinh Malam, who was rescued by the Dutch when he got shipwrecked at the East African Coast.
-Later, he was taken to the Netherlands, where he mastered the art of tile making, enameling, and clock making.
+The content and the architecture of the palace are associated with the life story of its architect, Ramsinh Malam, who was rescued by the Dutch when he got shipwrecked on the East African Coast.
+Later, he was taken to the Netherlands, where he mastered the art of tile making, enamelling, and clock making.
 Years later when Ramsinh came back to Kutch, the ruler of Kutch- Rao

 Lakha gave him an opportunity to display his skills.
-The Aina Mahal was thus ornamented with Venetian-style chandeliers, silver objects, clocks –all made locally under the Ramsinh’s supervision.
-Superb local craft like scroll paintings, jewelled swords, ivory inlaid doors, and paintings depicting processions are displayed in the palace.
+The Aina Mahal was thus ornamented with Venetian-style chandeliers, silver objects, and clocks –all made locally under the Ramsinh’s supervision.
+Superb local crafts like scroll paintings, jewelled swords, ivory inlaid doors, and paintings depicting processions are displayed in the palace.

 Visiting Hours: 09:00 AM to 11:45 AM & 03:00 PM to 05:45 PM (Except Thursday)

 Shree Swaminarayan Prasadi Mandir